jphong1111/Unsplash_Clone/README.md

 ## Detail Screen

+Use Hero Library to make a dynamic animation when user click photo

 If user didn't logged in, it will show up like this

 <img src = "https://github.com/jphong1111/Unsplash_Clone/blob/main/githubImages/DetailScreen.gif" width = "200" height = "405" />